Malenefk/AdvancedMachineLearning/README.md

 ### Reinforcement Learning
-- Basics of reinforcement learning (more to be added)
+- Basics of reinforcement learning will be covered by an upcoming course planned for spring 2027

 ### Physical Sciences (often just called Physics informed) informed machine learning
 - Basic set up of PINNs with discussion of projects